jlebrech/buffy/README.md

 # Buffy

-Buffy is a gem for readline files into a buffer
+Buffy is a gem for reading files into a buffer

 ## Installation